-The FCO updated its global advisory against ‘all but essential’ travel, exempting destinations that no longer pose an unacceptably high risk for British travellers.
+The FCDO has a global advisory against ‘all but essential’ travel, but exempts destinations that do not pose an unacceptably high risk for British travellers.

-The global coronavirus pandemic is ongoing.
-No travel is risk-free, and disruption is still possible.
+While the global coronavirus pandemic continues, no travel is risk-free, and your travel abroad may be disrupted.
 If you plan to travel:

 - read the coronavirus travel guidance to make sure you are prepared for your travel